dewloosh/dewloosh-core/README.md

 # dewloosh.core

-This package contains common developer utilities to support other `dewloosh` packages, such as
+This package contains common developer utilities to support other `dewloosh` packages.

-* Classes `DictCollection` and `OrderedDictCollection` providing facilities to deal with nested dictionaries, allowing us to create and manipulate hierarchical data objects.

-* A `Library` class, that takes `OrderedDictCollection` to the next level.

-* A set of abstract base classes for metaprogramming.

-* A base class for array types.

-* Various decorators, wrappers and other handy developer tools.

-* Some other tools for educational refrencing.
+**The package in alpa stage, under development**.
+Expected date of the first stable release is 2022-Q2.